Exploring Kiyomizu-dera: Kyoto’s Iconic Temple in the Clouds

 It might not look like much of a waterfall but this is just a small part of it

-The water flowing through the Otowa waterfall is believed to be sacred and is known as “Konjiki-sui” and “Emmei-sui” which means “Golden Water” and “Longevity Water” respectively.
+I’ve briefly mentioned the three streams in the beginning, to further expand on that the water flowing through the Otowa waterfall is sometimes collectively known as “Konjiki-sui” or “Emmei-sui” which means “Golden Water” and “Longevity Water” respectively.

-You are able to pour the water form the streams onto your hands as well as drink the water, don’t worry as the water from Kiyomizu-dera is really clean and safe.
+You are able to pour the water from the streams onto your hands as well as drink the water, don’t worry as the water from Kiyomizu-dera is really clean and safe.
+In fact the water almost everywhere in Japan is safe, in some places you can eve see Koi fish swimming in the drainage canals.

 kiyomizu-dera okunoin hall